Political repression

 Where political repression is sanctioned and organised by the state, it may constitute state terrorism, genocide, politicide or crimes against humanity.
 Systemic and violent political repression is a typical feature of dictatorships, totalitarian states and similar regimes.
 While the use of political repression varies depending on the authoritarian regime, it is argued that repression is a defining feature and the foundation of autocracies by creating a power hierarchy between the leader and citizenry, contributing to the longevity of the regime.
 Repressive activities have also been found within democratic contexts as well.
-This can even include setting up situations where the death of the target of repression is the end result.
+This can even include setting up situations where the death of the target of repression is the result.
 If political repression is not carried out with the approval of the state, a section of government may still be responsible.
-An example are the FBI COINTELPRO operations in the United States between 1956 and 1971.
+Some examples are the COINTELPRO operations by the FBI from 1956 to 1971 and the Palmer Raids from 1919 to 1920.

 In some states, "repression" can be an official term used in legislation or the names of government institutions.
 The Soviet Union had a legal policy of repression of political opposition defined in its penal code and Cuba under Fulgencio Batista had a secret police agency officially named the Bureau for the Repression of Communist Activities.
-According to Soviet and Communist studies scholar Stephen Wheatcroft, in the case of the Soviet Union terms such as "the terror", "the purges" and "repression" are used to refer to the same events.
+According to Soviet and communist studies scholar Stephen Wheatcroft, in the case of the Soviet Union terms such as "the terror", "the purges" and "repression" are used to refer to the same events.
 He believes the most neutral terms are repression and mass killings, although in Russian the broad concept of repression is commonly held to include mass killings and is sometimes assumed to be synonymous with it, which is not the case in other languages.